Discover the Best 2027 Las Vegas College Basketball Watch Parties

 Q: Are there watch parties for the Women’s NCAA Tournament?

 A: Yes.
 Most sportsbooks and venues show both tournaments.
-The Women’s Final Four (April 3) and Championship (April 5) at the Footprint Center (often referred to for events as the Mortgage Matchup Center) in Phoenix are major highlights at all viewing locations.
+The Women’s Final Four (April 2) and Championship (April 4) in Columbus are major highlights at all viewing locations, especially with Las Vegas hosting the Regional rounds live at T-Mobile Arena this year.

 While you are in Las Vegas for March Madness, catch a game with one of our Local Sports Teams!